What is Sonic Branding?

 Sonic branding (or audio branding) is thinking about music in a strategic way and how it describes what your brand is through sound – on all of the touch points your customers have with your business.

-With the increasing points of contact between buyer and seller, it’s important to review your sound strategy and ensure it is consistant on all fronts.
+With the increasing points of contact between buyer and seller, it’s important to review your sound strategy and ensure it is consistent on all fronts.
 This creates a much more powerful branding experiencing and greater brand impact.

 The first step is to take inventory of the touch points your customers have with your business.
-Touch points is business jargon for any encounter where your customers and business engage to exchange information, provide service, or handle transactions.
+Touchpoints is business jargon for any encounter where your customers and business engage to exchange information, provide service, or handle transactions.
 To get you started here are some of the few common touch points where you might encounter sonic branding: